kubedb/docs/docs/guides/redis/update-version/cluster.md

 We can see from the above output that the `RedisOpsRequest` has succeeded.

-Now, we are going to verify whether the `Redis` and the related `StatefulSets` their `Pods` have the new version image.
+Now, we are going to verify whether the `Redis` and the related `PetSets` their `Pods` have the new version image.
 Let's check,

 ```bash
 $ kubectl get redis -n demo redis-cluster -o=jsonpath='{.spec.version}{"\n"}'